doc-ai/tensorio-ios/README.md

   return tf.estimator.export.ServingInputReceiver(inputs, inputs)

-# the save_model function which is called by a custom batch script
+# the save_model function which is called by a custom python script
-# you must have already trained the model for a single epoch and generated training checkpoints
+# you must have already trained the model for at least a single epoch and generated training checkpoints
 # the model_dir param points to that checkpoints directory

 def save_model(model_dir, output_dir, dims):